jackkershaw/my-coding-progress/src/progress.md

 - 14 December: 6 hours on brutalist map
 - 15 December: 4.5 hours on CV and job search prep.
 - 28 December: 2 hours learning Tailwind CSS
-- 29 December: 1.5 hours learning Tailwind CSS.
-Keep watching this from 38.05 https://www.youtube.com/watch?v=lCxcTsOHrjo
+- 29 December: 2.5 hours learning Tailwind CSS.
-- 30 December:
-- 3 January:
+- Keep watching this from 1hr https://www.youtube.com/watch?v=lCxcTsOHrjo and read from here: https://tailwindcss.com/docs/hover-focus-and-other-states on the core concepts of tailwind - just a few pages.
+Then move onto React and rebuilding portfolio in it.

 ## To do: